 Data corruption detection can be done in two ways:

-- Initial check, enabled with
+• Initial check, enabled with --experimental-initial-corrupt-check flag.

-flag. - Periodic check, enabled with
+• Periodic check, enabled with --experimental-corrupt-check-time flag.

 Initial check will be executed during bootstrap of etcd member.
-Member will compare it’s persistent state vs other members and exit if there is a mismatch.
+Member will compare its persistent state vs other members and exit if there is a mismatch.

 Restoring a corrupted member